 Contents

-Rolling is a method of forming metals into the desired shapes by gradually and repeatedly applying local plastic deformation through the rotation of materials or tools such as sheet metals, pipes, and bars.
+Rolling is a metal forming method that gradually and repeatedly applies local plastic deformation through the rotation of materials or tools, such as sheet metals, pipes, and bars, to achieve the desired shape.

 - Cross Rolling